-- Urgent claim that your account may be closed if you fail to confirm, verify, or authenticate your personal information immediately.
+- An urgent claim that your account may be closed if you fail to confirm, verify, or authenticate your personal information immediately.
 Guaranty Bank & Trust and most other financial institutions will not ask you to verify information in this way.

 - Requests for security information claim that the bank has lost important security information and needs to update it online.
 Guaranty Bank & Trust and most other financial institutions will not ask you to verify information in this way.

-- Typos and other errors are often the mark of fraudulent emails or websites.
-Be on the lookout for: typographical or grammatical errors; awkward, stilted, or inappropriate writing; and poor visual or design quality.
+- Typos and other errors are often the marks of fraudulent emails or websites.
+Be on the lookout for typographical or grammatical errors; awkward, stilted, or inappropriate writing; and poor visual or design quality.